rkz/flask-google-optimize/README.md

 </div>
 ```

-You must also report the chosen varitaions to Google Optimize, through [specific calls in the Analytics snippet](https://developers.google.com/optimize/devguides/experiments#add-ga-tracking-code-to-variations):
+You must also report the chosen variations to Google Optimize, through [specific calls in the Analytics snippet](https://developers.google.com/optimize/devguides/experiments#add-ga-tracking-code-to-variations):

 ```html
 <script>